sandervanbree/braintime/README.md

 TO DO:
 - in bt_analyzesources, nudge toward centering the specified frequencies exactly on warping frequency
+- how to deal with outliers in lvl 2
 - random gaussian field theory to perform multiple testing correction over power spectra and TGMs?

 LOW URGENCY: